riongull/notes/bash_scripting_notes.md

 if [[ $USER = Rion ]]
 then echo $MYGREETING "Rion"
-else echo $MYGREETING "whoever you are"
+else echo $MYGREETING "whoever you are" fi
 > # end of file contents, control+x to exit nano (y to save)

 $ ls -l # by default the file is not exectuable
-$ chmod +x myscript # gives file global executable permissions
+$ chmod +x myscript.sh # gives file global executable permissions
 $ ls -l # check to see permissions (should be x's in each of user/group/everyone fields now)
 $ cd ~ # go back home
 $ myscript # executes script, would need ./myscript if running from ~/bin